metacritical/shorty/README.md

 - TikToken (`js-tiktoken@1.0.21`) is imported via CDN.
 We wait for both the dictionary and tokenizer before enabling the interface so we never produce/handle incompatible hashes.
 - No bundler/tooling is required.
 Edit `index.html`, refresh, done.

+### Lightweight decoder

+Need redirects without the UI?
+Drop `<script src="embed-shorty.js"></script>` on any page in this folder (or copy the file alongside `words.txt`).
+Visiting `https://selfdotsend.com/#shortcode` triggers the same dictionary-based decoder and immediately redirects to the raw GitHub file; `https://selfdotsend.com/?shortcode` handles the box-drawing variant.

 ### Planned Extensions

 - Additional custom dictionary pages for frequently encoded owners/repos.